Relativity theory in time-space: General relativity theory

-Of course we can choose $C=0$.
+Besides the flat space metric the most important metric in general relativity is the \emph{Schwarzschild metric} which can be given in the set of local polar-coordinates $(t,r,\varphi,\theta )$ by where, again, $\mathrm{d}\Omega^2$ is the standard metric on the 2-sphere.
+Here $G$ is the \emph{gravitational constant} and $M$ is a constant with the dimension of mass.
+The function $f$ is The differential equation on $g$ is with the solution and if we choose $\frac{4}{r_s}$ as the parameter $c_1$ we get the known (see in \cite{eddington}) solution For isotropic rectangular coordinates the metric becomes The equation between $\tau$ and $t$ is Of course we can choose $C=0$.
 Similarly to the known tortoise-coordinates there is no explicit inverse function of this parametrization which we denote by $\hat{g}(\tau)=t$.
 The shape-function of the corresponding time-space is